YusufWong/My-Portfolio/README.md

   <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Baja_SolidWorks.png"/>
   </a>
 </p>
+Click here for our Presentation.
+Click here to see our Final Report.

 I collaborated as a team to design a single-seat, off-road Baja on SolidWorks to compete in the SAE 2021 competition.
 I also Implemented Nissan’s ATTESA AWD powertrain design system to electromechanically actuate a multiplate clutch pack using an electric motor and a rotating, planetary geartrain design to dynamically split power from the engine to both front and rear axles by transferring 475 ft-lbs. of torque, allowing the driver to safely corner and race with ease.